 - PREZISTA® can interact with other medicines and cause serious side effects.
 See “Who should not take PREZISTA®?”

 - PREZISTA® may cause liver problems.
-Some people taking PREZISTA®, together with ritonavir (Norvir®), have developed liver problems which may be life-threatening.
-Your healthcare professional should do blood tests before and during your combination treatment with PREZISTA®.
-If you have chronic hepatitis B or C infection, your healthcare professional should check your blood tests more often because you have an increased chance of developing liver problems
+Some people taking PREZISTA®, together with Norvir® (ritonavir), have developed liver problems which may be life-threatening.
+Your healthcare provider should do blood tests before and during your combination treatment with PREZISTA®.
+If you have chronic hepatitis B or C infection, your healthcare provider should check your blood tests more often because you have an increased chance of developing liver problems

-- PREZISTA® may cause a severe or life-threatening skin reaction or rash.
+- PREZISTA® may cause severe or life-threatening skin reactions or rash.
 Sometimes these skin reactions and skin rashes can become severe and require treatment in a hospital.
-You should call your healthcare professional immediately if you develop a rash.
-However, stop taking PREZISTA® and ritonavir combination treatment and call your healthcare professional immediately if you develop any skin changes with these symptoms: fever, tiredness, muscle or joint pain, blisters or skin lesions, mouth sores or ulcers, red or inflamed eyes, like “pink eye.”
+You should call your healthcare provider immediately if you develop a rash.
+However, stop taking PREZISTA® and ritonavir combination treatment and call your healthcare provider immediately if you develop any skin changes with these symptoms: fever, tiredness, muscle or joint pain, blisters or skin lesions, mouth sores or ulcers, red or inflamed eyes, like “pink eye.”
 Rash occurred more often in patients taking PREZISTA® and raltegravir together than with either drug separately, but was generally mild

 Who should not take PREZISTA®?